The 411 on Child Resistant Packaging Regulations

 One of the last lines of defense that is used by a cannabis company and dispensaries is the use of CR exit bags.
-In the event the cannabis product’s primary or secondary packaging does not have CR functionality or the company doesn’t want to invest in a different package, the dispensary can place the cannabis product into a retail exit bag.
+In the event the product’s primary or secondary cannabis packaging does not have CR functionality or the company doesn’t want to invest in a different package, the dispensary can place the cannabis product into a retail exit bag.
 However, more and more responsible and leading cannabis companies are moving away from using exit bags as a CR solution because they understand that it pushes the responsibility to the dispensary level where mistakes and risk can still occur.

-Marijuana Packaging: Changing Laws
+Cannabis Packaging: Changing Laws

 The fact that marijuana is still illegal under federal law, even for medical purposes, means that each state must develop their own regulatory laws and practices as cannabis-infused products are legalized within their borders.
 This applies to packaging regulations as well as those governing usage restrictions.
 Packaging requirements differ not only between states, but also between products intended for medical and recreational use: an extractor who has been successfully producing medical marijuana for years may have to develop new, child-resistant packaging to sell the exact same product for recreational use.

 While most states that have legalized recreational marijuana require cannabis-infused products to be sold in child resistant packaging, some also require that the containers be opaque and/or resealable.
 Labels are generally required by law to contain information on all ingredients, concentration, and serving size, but some jurisdictions also require multiple warning statements and/or a marijuana symbol, or prohibit packaging that could appeal to children.